jmarkdelasherras/dishevent/docs/github-cicd-secrets.md

 ## Overview

 The CI/CD pipeline uses GitHub Actions to automate building, testing, and deploying your application to Firebase App Hosting.
-The workflow is branch-based:

-- Push or merge to `dev` branch → Automatic deployment to the development environment
-- Push or merge to `master`/`main` branch → Automatic deployment to the production environment

 To keep your sensitive credentials secure, you need to set up secrets in your GitHub repository.

 ## Required Secrets